Zechariah 1

 Zechariah 1 is the first chapter of the Book of Zechariah in the Hebrew Bible or the Old Testament of the Christian Bible.
-This book contains the prophecies attributed to the prophet Zechariah, and is a part of the Book of the Twelve Minor Prophets.
-As the first of the total 14 chapters in the book, this chapter is a part of a section (so-called "First Zechariah") consisting of Zechariah 1-8.
-It records an introduction and the first two of eight visions received by the prophet.
+This book contains the prophecies attributed to the prophet Zechariah.
+In the Hebrew Bible it forms a part of the Book of the Twelve Minor Prophets.
+As the first of the 14 chapters in the book, this chapter is a part of a section (so-called "First Zechariah") consisting of Zechariah 1-8.
+It records an introduction and the first two of the eight visions received by the prophet.
+These visions are the book's primary and most distinctive feature, with a highly literary and standardized format, structured in a concentric pattern.

 Text

 The original text was written in the Hebrew language.
 This chapter is divided into 21 verses in English Bibles.
-Hebrew Bible uses different "verse numbering" (see below).

-Verse numbering

-There are some differences in verse numbering of this chapter in English Bibles and Hebrew texts:
+There are some differences between the chapter and verse numbering of this chapter in English Bibles and in Hebrew texts:

 This article generally follows the common numbering in Christian English Bible versions, with notes to the numbering in Hebrew Bible versions.